1919–20 Football League: Team changes

 Arsenal, who had finished 6th in the Second Division in 1914-15 (later amended to 5th place in 1975 after an error in the calculation of goal average was discovered) were also elected to the First Division.

 It has been alleged that Arsenal Chairman Sir Henry Norris bribed or in some way unduly influenced the voting members of the Football League, in particular, Football League President John McKenna at the League's AGM and that McKenna made a speech recommending Arsenal's promotion ahead of Spurs thanks to the formers' longer spell in the League (Arsenal joined in 1893, Spurs in 1908), although Barnsley and Wolves, who both finished ahead of Arsenal, had been members of the league longer than Arsenal; Wolves since its inception in 1888.
 However, detailed reports of the meeting in The Sportsman, Athletic News, Daily Mirror and The Times the following day made no mention of this.
 They did report that Football League Management Committee member C.E.
 Sutcliffe made a speech stating that the expansion would give them an opportunity to do right by Chelsea.
 It would seem strange if such a speech were made by the League President and somehow all the media failed to report it.
 Arsenal have not been relegated from the top flight of the English game since, the only club in continuous membership since 1919.

 In the Second Division, Port Vale took over from Leeds City after 4 October 1919, when Leeds were disbanded by F.A. order following alleged irregular practices.
-Port Vale then inherited Leeds’ record up to that date.
+Port Vale then inherited Leeds' record up to that date.

 After the season, Grimsby Town were relegated to the newly formed Third Division.
 Lincoln City was not re-elected to Second Division and Leeds United was elected to replace it.
 Cardiff City were elected to take the second available place in Second Division.

 Final league tables

-The tables and results below are reproduced here in the exact form that they can be found at The Rec.Sport.Soccer Statistics Foundation website and in Rothmans Book of Football League Records 1888–89 to 1978–79, with home and away statistics separated.

-Beginning with the season 1894–95, clubs finishing level on points were separated according to goal average (goals scored divided by goals conceded), or more properly put, goal ratio.
+Beginning in the 1894–95 season, clubs finishing level on points were separated according to goal average (goals scored divided by goals conceded).
 In case one or more teams had the same goal difference, this system favoured those teams who had scored fewer goals.
 The goal average system was eventually scrapped beginning with the 1976–77 season.

+During the first six seasons of the league, (up to the 1893–94 season), re-election process concerned the clubs which finished in the bottom four of the league.
 From the 1894–95 season and until the 1920–21 season the re-election process was required of the clubs which finished in the bottom three of the league.